huggingface/diffusers/docs/source/en/quantization/bitsandbytes.md

 <hfoptions id="bnb">
 <hfoption id="8-bit">

-Quantizing a model in 8-bit halves the memory-usage:
+Quantizing a model in 8-bit halves the memory-usage.

-As `bitsandbytes` is supported in both `transformers` and `diffusers` we can quantize both the `FluxTransformer2DModel` and `T5EncoderModel`.
+bitsandbytes is supported in both Transformers and Diffusers, so you can quantize both the [`FluxTransformer2DModel`] and [`~transformers.T5EncoderModel`].

 ```py
 from diffusers import BitsAndBytesConfig as DiffusersBitsAndBytesConfig